awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

 ## Red Hat Enterprise Linux \(RHEL\)<a name="agent-install-rhel"></a>

 Connect to your RHEL instance and perform the following steps to install SSM Agent\.

+**Note**
+If you use a `yum` command to update SSM Agent on a managed instance after the agent has been installed or updated using the SSM document `AWS-UpdateSSMAgent`, you might see the following message: "Warning: RPMDB altered outside of yum\."
+This message is expected and can be safely ignored\.

 Perform these steps on each instance that will run commands using Systems Manager\.

 **To install SSM Agent on Red Hat Enterprise Linux**